TencentARC/mllm-npu/README.md

 </br>

 ## 📋 TODOs
-- ☐ Release more MLLMs on NPU.
+- [ ] Release more MLLMs on NPU.
-- ☐ Release the instruction-tuned model SEED-X-Edit for high-precision image editing on NPU.
+- [ ] Release the instruction-tuned model SEED-X-Edit for high-precision image editing on NPU.
+- [ ] Multimodal benchmarks.

 </br>